evanatyourservice/psgd_jax/README.md

 # PSGD (Preconditioned Stochastic Gradient Descent)

-Implementations of [PSGD optimizer](https://github.com/lixilinx/psgd_torch) variants (XMat, UVd, Affine) along with a couple experiments for optimizer testing/comparison including temporal XOR problem and image classification.
+Implementations of [PSGD optimizer](https://github.com/lixilinx/psgd_torch) variants (XMat, UVd, Affine) in JAX along with a couple experiments for optimizer testing/comparison including temporal XOR problem and image classification.
+PSGD is a second-order optimizer created by Xi-Lin Li that uses a hessian-based preconditioner and lie groups to improve convergence, generalization performance, and efficiency.

-This repo is in early stages and will be updated soon with more features and documentation.
+This repo is in very early stages and will be updated soon with more features and documentation (see roadmap below).
+The goal is to create a scalable distributed framework for testing optimizers on larger-scale problems to help further optimization research.
 Please feel free to open issues with any bug reports, feature requests, or questions!
 PyPI package coming soon.

 Available optimizers from psgd_jax/optimizers/create_optimizer.py:
+- Any below can be wrapped with schedule-free (https://github.com/facebookresearch/schedule_free)
 - PSGD
 - shampoo
 - CASPR